 Thankfully, there are more affordable options available.
 These include whitening strips, whitening kits, whitening pens, whitening toothpastes, and even customized whitening trays.

-There are also options like Smile Brilliant.
-Smile Brilliant lets you complete the whitening process from home without consulting a dentist, but the whitening gel and customized trays are the very same that dentists use.
+There are also options like Smile Brilliant and Sentinel.
+Both options let you complete the whitening process from home without consulting a dentist, but the whitening gel and customized trays are the very same that dentists use.
 It's an easy and convenient option.

-To get started, you just order a kit online to create the impressions of your teeth and send them to their lab so they can create your trays.
+To get started with Smile Brilliabt, you just order a kit online to create the impressions of your teeth and send them to their lab so they can create your trays.

 These treatments will take longer than in-office whitening to achieve the same results.
 Many people who want whiter teeth, however, find it way worth the extra time to spend less and whiten from the convenience of home.